rabbitmq/cluster-operator/docs/proposals/20200310-crd-spec-configurability.md

 ## Summary

 This KEP describes a new structure for the `RabbitmqCluster` spec to achieve better flexibilty and configurability for the `RabbitmqCluster`.
 The proposed solution suggests using the StatefulSet, Service, and the ConfigMap kubernetes template directly in our spec.
-Users will be able to configure any field that of the StatefulSet and ingress Service template through editting the `RabbitmqCluster` spec.
+Users will be able to configure any field that of the StatefulSet, ingress Service, and ConfigMap through editting the `RabbitmqCluster` spec.

 ## Motivation

 We would like to make our `RabbitmqCluster` CRD as flexible as possible.
 This is aligned with our team roadmap discussions.
-We decided that we are going to provide different layers of abstructions to create RabbitMQ, and the `RabbitmqCluster` CRD, which is at the 'bottom' of the abstruction layer, should offer little opinion on how users should configure and create `RabbitmqCluster` instances.
-The `RabbitmqCluster` CRD should enable users to customize it to whichever configurations that adhere to users' requirements.
+We decided that we are going to provide different layers of abstructions to create RabbitMQ.
+The `RabbitmqCluster` CRD, which is at the 'bottom' of the abstruction layer, should offer little opinion on how users should configure and create `RabbitmqCluster` instances.
+The `RabbitmqCluster` CRD should enable users to customize it to whichever configurations that adhere to users' own requirements.

 ### Goals

 - To make the `RabbitmqCluster` CRD as flexible as possible
-- To leverage kubernetes native object templates
+- To leverage kubernetes native resource templates

 ### Non-Goals/Future Work